Backlog Refinement: When Should it Happen?

 “Refinement usually consumes no more than 10% of the capacity of the Development Team”

-That provides a loose idea on how much time to spend on it, but how and when you refine your backlog remains a mysterySo in this article we’re going to get to the bottom of:
+That provides a loose idea of how much time to spend on it, but how and when you refine your backlog remains a mystery.

-- What it means to spend 10% of your time on backlog refinement
+- What does it mean to spend 10% of your time on backlog refinement?

 After reading this article you’ll be keeping your backlog more refined than an English croquet-player sipping his afternoon tea ☕